List of competitive Counter-Strike maps: Anubis

 Anubis (de_anubis) is a community-created map introduced in a March 2020 update at the end of "Operation Shattered Web".
 The map is set in Egypt.
 The map was noted for being buggy upon release, but has been updated over time.

 In November 2022, Valve contacted the creators of the map, Roald van der Scheur, "Jakuza", and "jd_40", and offered to buy out the rights to it, an unusual occurrence.
 Upon their acceptance, it replaced Dust II in the competitive map pool in November 2022, becoming the final competitive change before the release of Counter-Strike 2.
 The map went from the least popular competitive map to a popular choice during the 2023 Paris Major.
 The map was part of the Active Duty map pool until July 2025, when it was replaced by Overpass.
+Anubis would return to the Active Duty pool in January 2026, replacing Train.

 Cache

 Cache (de_cache) is a map first made for Counter-Strike: Source in 2004, and was introduced to the Global Offensive's main competitive map pool in "Operation Breakout" in 2014.
 It, along with Anubis, have been the only community-made maps to be featured in the Active Duty map pool.
 It was removed from the game in March 2019 and replaced by Vertigo, before being updated as a standalone map outside of competitive play later that year.

 According to Rock, Paper, Shotgun, Cache has been compared to Inferno and Dust II, as one of the most well designed maps in the Counter-Strike series.
 The map was used in a study from Uppsala University for a full analysis on level design in competitive video games.
-A remake of the original Cache is a very popular demand for Counter-Strike 2s competitive map pool.
+A remake of the original Cache was a very popular demand for Counter-Strike 2s competitive map pool.

 Following its overhaul for Counter-Strike 2, Valve reportedly purchased the map from its creator FMPONE on May 24, 2025.

+The new version of Cache was released via a Counter-Strike 2 update on April 28, 2026.
+It would be added into the Active Duty map pool on July 6, replacing Overpass.